thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 to higher allowable stresses whenever smaller wire diameters were considered by the SEARCH process.
-Because many designers are accustomed to designing to specific stress limits, ODOP:Spring has been programmed to permit this approach.
-Refer to the section titled DESIGN TO STRESS for additional information.
+Because many designers are accustomed to designing to specific stress limits, ODOP:Spring has been programmed to also permit this approach.
+Refer to [Design to Stress](./advancedSpringOperations) for additional information.

 The factor of safety concept applies to both static loads and cycle life.
-The calculation of FS\_CYCLE\_LIFE includes the material's endurance limit (STRESS\_LIM\_ENDUR), plus static and fluctuating components of stress in a calculation originally developed by Soderberg.
-STRESS\_LIM\_ENDUR is normally determined by the materials table and the user's selection of cycle life and surface treatment (shot peening) with LIFE\_CATEGORY.
+The calculation of FS\_CycleLife includes the material's endurance limit (Stress\_Lim\_Endur), plus static and fluctuating components of stress in a calculation originally developed by Soderberg.
+Stress\_Lim\_Endur is normally determined by the materials table and the user's selection of cycle life and surface treatment (shot peening) with Life\_Category.
-Additional information on the cycle life calculation is available in the documentation sections EQNSET and also in the sources listed in the REFERENCES section.
+Additional information on the cycle life calculation is available in the documentation sections for the specific spring types and also in the sources listed in the REFERENCES section (above).

-Refer to additional discussion in the sections titled SPRING BASICS, NAMES and CYCLE LIFE.
+Refer to additional discussion in the sections titled SPRING BASICS (above), NAMES (above and specific spring type sections) and CYCLE LIFE (below).
 Selection of materials (and corresponding material properties) from the ODOP:Spring materials table is covered in the MATERIALS section and in the tutorial.